 Symphonic Honors Initiative Program

 The Symphonic Honors Initiative Program (SHIP) is an outreach program designed to provide orchestral experience for the exceptionally talented high school and middle school string players primarily in Coles County in addition to the surrounding counties.
-I invite these students to perform in concert performances with the Eastern Symphony Orchestra.
-I see this as an occasion to provide your child professional orchestral experience as a way of preparing them for future orchestral opportunities and the over-all college orchestral experience.
+By providing these students an opporunity to perform with the Eastern Symphony Orchestra, your child may gain professional orchestral experience to prepare them for future orchestral opportunities and the over-all college orchestral experience.

-If you feel that you would like your child to participate and would like to be considered for the program please feel free to contact me.
+If you would like your child to participate and would like to be considered for the program please feel free to contact me.
 Thank you for supporting and having such an invested interest in the artistic growth of your child!

 Violinist Ji Myung Kim has been internationally recognized as an artist of true versatility.
 A native of South Korea, Kim came to the US when he was fourteen years old to study violin under C.J.
 Chang and Robert de Pasquale in Philadelphia.
 Ever since then Kim's virtuosity has dazzled his audiences around the world including the Queen of Denmark, the prime minister of Japan, and two former Presidents of South Korea.
 Career highlights include the critically acclaimed NYC debut in Lincoln Center performing and premiering his own cadenzas to Mozart's fifth violin concerto with the New York Classical Symphony Orchestra, as well as performing with Classical Note Philharmonic for the General Counsels of United Nations headquarter in New York.